thaisaraujom/algorithms_datastructure_ii/week 13/README.md

 ## Network Visualization

-It is also possible to get other ways to visualize our network through tools such as [Gephi](https://gephi.org/), with the `SigmaExporter` plugin, [Retina](https://ouestware.gitlab.io/retina/beta/), a plugin of Gephi tool, and [Gephisto](https://jacomyma.github.io/gephisto/).
+It is also possible to get other ways to visualize our network through tools such as [Gephi](https://gephi.org/), with the `SigmaExporter` plugin, [Retina](https://ouestware.gitlab.io/retina/beta/), and [Gephisto](https://jacomyma.github.io/gephisto/).
 The productions of these tools will be explored separately for each tool.

 ### Visualization using Gephi and SigmaExporter